How to Fix a Stuck Shutter on a Film Camera

 Step Four: Test the Camera and Replace Batteries if Necessary

 Test the camera by taking a photo of your hand in front of a light source.
 If there are any problems with the shutter, it will now be readily noticeable, and you can fix them accordingly.
 Replace old batteries if necessary to ensure that the problem isn’t due to low voltage levels from leaking power cells.
+You can also try resetting the camera by removing and reinserting the batteries.

 Step Five: Seek Professional Help if Necessary